-Nathan Overlock is an official CAPA blogger for spring 2017, sharing his story in weekly posts on CAPA World.
-A professional writing and information design major at Cedarville University, he is studying abroad in Dublin this semester.
+Elizabeth Withers is an official CAPA blogger for spring 2017, sharing her story in weekly posts on CAPA World.
+A double major in English literature and history & philosophy of science at the University of Pittsburgh, she is studying abroad in Buenos Aires this semester.

 Continue Reading →